 The Badderam design team has ensured the resort’s design touches the escarpment on which it rests, as respectfully as possible.
 The site’s buildings are designed to integrate harmoniously into an elegant and tranquil native landscape, overseen by esteemed Landscape Architect, Horticulturist and Green Roof expert Sidonie Carpenter.
 An already very discreet site by its location, Sidonie proposes further preservation of the neighbouring amenity, embedding the buildings into a sanctuary like landscape design.

-Both as preservationists and conservationists, Heidi and husband Kim, Investment Director of Badderam, consider themselves stewards of the proposed Badderam site and believe that it is not too late to start treating Buderim with the highest level of care and respect, in order to preserve what’s left of Buderim’s heralded green character.
-In this eco resort proposal all of the sites vine forests have been protected and preserved.
+Both as preservationists and conservationists, Heidi and husband Kim, Investment Director of Badderam, consider themselves stewards of the proposed Badderam site and believe that it is not too late to start treating Buderim with the highest level of care and respect, in order to preserve Buderim’s heralded green character.
+Inside of this eco-resort proposal, all of the sites vine forests will be regenerated and preserved.
 The site’s waterways remain clear of buildings.
 The spring fed dam, a historical site of Buderim, has been retained for the site’s fauna to continue to thrive.
-Post construction the site will showcase more than twice as much flora and landscaping as that which exists pre construction, with approx 70% of the site becoming vegetated green space.
+Post construction the site will showcase more than twice as much fauna habitat and landscaping as that which exists pre-construction, with approx 70% of the site becoming vegetated green space.

 “From a geotechnical viewpoint, our assessment is that the site is suitable for the proposed development.” – Geoff Hurley BSc – Hons Engineering Geology, MSc Engineering Hydrology Registered Professional Engineer of Queensland (RPEQ 5716).